 Très joli, non?
 Let’s get closer, shall we?
 We have arrived on a small island, l’Ile des Impressionnistes (Ile de Chatou,) connected to the towns of Rueil-Malmaison and Chatou by a bridge.
-There, time has stopped.
+On the island, time has stopped.

 |The “old” Chatou bridge (1870s)|

-The most famous building on the island is an institution of sorts, the type of place where one often thinks: “If only these walls could talk…” As a history buff with a healthy respect for the past, you know how much I love these.
+The most famous building there is an institution of sorts, the type of place where one often thinks: “If only these walls could talk…” As a history buff with a healthy respect for the past, you know how much I love these.

 |Ile des Impressionnistes, Chatou